 Today, much more technologically advance silicone breast implants are available with a more natural feel and with improved ability to maintain their shape once placed in the body.
 These implants come in a variety of anatomical shapes, and projections with at least three different stabilities.
 The stabilities refer to the implants ability to maintain their breast-like shape in the body.
 The most “form-stable” made by Allergan’s Natrelle is called the “gummy bear” implant whose feel has been likened to a soft gummy bear candy.

 Once a breast implant has resided in its pocket, usually beneath the pectoralis chest muscle for at least six months, the pocket becomes stable and rarely changes over its lifetime unless a capsular contracture occurs (<5%).
 The loss of saline volume and rippling effect often gives the breast a saggy appearance but doesn’t always indicate the need for a breast lift procedure in conjunction with implant replacement.
-In most cases, implant replacement with the gummy bear implant can fill-up the implant pocket and lift the breast back to a more desirable shape.
+In most cases, breast implant replacement with the gummy bear implant can fill-up the implant pocket and lift the breast back to a more desirable shape.

 The painful part of the first breast augmentation usually results from the creation of space where there previously was none.
 In a word, making the initial sub-muscular pocket at surgery hurts when filled with a breast implant.
 Fortunately, once the pocket is made and is satisfactory in shape, taking an implant out and replacing it with a new silicone variety requires very little investment in pain.
 In fact, it is such an easy recovery that we have called it a “Tylenol recovery.”